Student Accommodation in Brighton

 How many people will be in the same apartment /unit with me?

 This depends on the room type you choose, you can choose in a private room, studio, or flat, and you can choose to share a flat with 1-6 other students or share a room with 1-3 other students.

 Once you enquire on our website, one of our accommodation experts will contact you to proceed with your booking for your chosen room or offer you alternatives if the room is not available for your dates.
 To enquire, simply choose a room and click on the " Enquire" button, then fill the inquiry form you see in front of you.

-6. What anti-COVID measures are in place at student accommodations in Brighton?
+What anti-COVID measures are in place at Brighton student accommodation?

 Most providers now have intensified cleaning and sanitizing measures of student rooms and communal areas while other providers provide weekly cleaning free of charge.
 Ask your accommodation expert for details on the COVID measures implemented in your building.

-7. Can a tour be arranged for student rooms in Brighton?
+Can a tour be arranged for student accommodation in Brighton?